EU Commission pushes for clampdown on Libor-style rigging

 "We need rigour, independence.
 We need it at the European level.
 We cannot continue with the casino mentality," Reding said.

-The Bank, which currently is not Britain's financial regulator, says it was unaware of any fraudulent rigging of the rate, though they acknowledged banks had difficulties with their estimates for Libor submissions when the money markets froze in the 2008 financial crisis.
+The Bank of England, which currently is not Britain's financial regulator, says it was unaware of any fraudulent rigging of the rate, though they acknowledged banks had difficulties with their estimates for Libor submissions when the money markets froze in the 2008 financial crisis.

 CALCULATION